gamesbook/pyprototypr/docs/basic_concepts.md

 ## Working with units

-All positions, heights, widths, distances, line thicknesses and other kinds of lengths or sizes all need to be measured in a particular set of **units**.
+All positions, heights, widths, distances, line thickness’s and other kinds of lengths or sizes all need to be measured in a particular set of **units**.

 In the USA, people tend to use the so-called Imperial System.
 In